 Streaming: A Method of relaying data (video) over a computer network as a steady continuous stream, and allowing playback to proceed while subsequent data is being received.

 H.323: A standard video protocol that manufacturers use that allows their systems to speak the same language.
 It controls audio and video signals, bandwidth, and call control.

 SIP: A video protocol designed to enable the communication and connection of devices across networks.
 This is an older protocol that was designed more for closed systems that would ultimately connect via gateways to other closed systems.

 How does video conferencing work?

-The basic element in a video conferencing network is a device called a CODEC (Short for Coder Decoder) This unit takes the video and audio signals, from the room’s camera and microphone, digitises and compresses them; and then transmits the signals down high speed phone lines called T-1 lines (ISDN).
-Video Conferences can also be transmitted via Internet as well.
-Most of the CODECs that are a part of the UH System Compressed Video Network operate on two internationally agreed upon standards.
+The basic element in a video conferencing network is a device called a CODEC (Short for Coder Decoder) This unit takes the video and audio signals, from the room’s camera and microphone, digitises and compresses them; and then transmits the signals down high-speed phone lines called T-1 lines (ISDN).
+Video Conferences can also be transmitted via the Internet as well.
+Most of the CODECs that are a part of the UH System Compressed Video Network operate on two internationally agreed-upon standards.
 They are designated H.320 (ISDN) and H.323 (IP/Internet) CODECs on the UH campus can connect to other CODECs as long as they are based on these standards.

 Is the video conference two-way?

 Yes.
 One of the benefits of videoconferencing is the ability for both ends of the conference to see and hear each other.
 This gives the participants the feeling that they are meeting face to face.
 Video conferencing also saves time by allowing meeting participants to eliminate travel between another country, state, city or office.